Ionela03/Flortrad/README.md

-# Flortrad will be an application for a SRL that wanted to promote their services with this.
+# Flortrad will be an application for an blogsite